 Fill an Irish Coffee mug with hot water, let sit for 2 minutes, then discard the water.

-Add the whiskey and syrup to the mug, and fill with the coffee.
+Add the whiskey and sugar to the heated glass, fill with the coffee, and stir.

 Top with an inch of unsweetened lightly whipped cream.